 We may earn money or other compensation from the companies or products mentioned in this post.

-Disneyland’s Paint the Night Parade returns to Disneyland Resort April 13 through September 3, 2018.
+Disneyland’s Paint the Night Parade concluded its Disneyland run in 2018.

 Paint the Night Parade debuted in May 2015 and returns to Disneyland Resort in 2018.
 Read why it is now my favorite nighttime entertainment at the Disneyland Resort and see how you can get reserved seats.

 Updated for Pixar Fest 2018.
 Paint the Night Parade is now at California Adventure until November 7, 2018.
 It ended its official run on September 5, 2016 and returns to Disneyland Resort, but this time at California Adventure on April 13, 2018.

 I grew up watching the Main Street Electrical Parade.
 In my little mind it was the most dazzling, beautiful thing I had ever seen.
 Snuggled up in my dad’s lap along Main Street I had it all.
 It was Disneyland and growing up in Southern California that has spoiled me with the Rose Parade and so much more (see how Disneyland has ruined me here).
 Today little hometown parades with pick up trucks and a banner as floats pale in comparison when Disneyland is your norm.